tessercat/daoistic-book/book.md

 prophets of Dao,
 yet they pander to rubes.

-So truly great leaders rely on respect, not authority, on facts, not dogma, and they stay away from one to get the other.
+So truly great leaders
+rely on respect, not authority, they rely on facts, not dogma, and they stay away from one to get the other.

 ## Notes